 - You’re still free to make home improvements

 - The rent you pay on the land can be reassessed regularly

-- Leaseholds may be a little bit harder to get a mortgage on, as some lenders only offer mortgages for freeholds
+- Leaseholds may be a little bit harder to get a house repayments on, as some lenders only offer house repayments for freeholds

 - You don’t benefit from increases in the land value of the area, in turn, the land owner will benefit and potentially charge you higher rent